MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/recovery-process.md

 ## Self-recovery

 The BitLocker recovery password and recovery key for an operating system drive or a fixed data drive can be saved to one or more USB devices, printed, saved to Microsoft Entra ID or AD DS.
-It's highly recommended for organizations to implement BitLocker self-recovery policies.

 > [!TIP]
 > Saving BitLocker recovery keys to Microsoft Entra ID or AD DS is a recommended approach.
 That way, a BitLocker administrator or helpdesk can assist users in attaining their keys.